planetfederal/workshops/tutorials/censusmap/src/index.rst

 Getting the Data
 ----------------

 In order to keep things simple, we will use a geographic unit that is large enough to be visible on a country-wide map, but small enough to provide a granular view of the data: **a county**.
-There are about 3000 counties in the USA, enough to provide a detailed view at the national level, but not too many to slow down our mapping engine.
+There are about 3000 counties in the USA, enough to provide a detailed view at the national level, but not so many as to slow down our mapping engine.

 Map Data
 ~~~~~~~~